 OVERVIEW: The Foundation for Contemporary Arts supports a wide range of artists and productions in the field of dance.

-IP TAKE: For the most part, this funder has very few restrictions regarding the type of performance it is willing to support.
+IP TAKE: For the most part, this funder has few restrictions regarding the type of performance it will support.
 This makes FCA a great potential resource for many, even those projects considered risky or controversial.

 In addition to grants, FCA also offers a Merce Cunningham award to nominated artists.
 This is a biennial award created in 2015: the first grants went to choreographers Yvonne Rainer and Linda Austin.
 FCA does not accept unsolicited nominations for this grant.

 FCA also operates an Emergency Grants program for both performing and visual artists who have incurred unexpected expenses or have been presented with unanticipated opportunities which they can't afford and don't have the time to seek out other funding sources.
 Emergency grants range from between $200 and $2,500.
 Open applications are accepted for this program.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).